Frank Ibezim

-Emmanuel (born December 16, 1964) is a Nigerian politician and current senator representing the North Senatorial District of Imo State in the national assembly of Nigeria.
+Chukwuma Frank Ibezim (born December 16, 1964) is a Nigerian politician and current senator representing the North Senatorial District of Imo State in the national assembly of Nigeria.
 He is a member of the All Progressive Congress (APC) party, the country's ruling party.

 Early life and education

 Ibezim was born to Sir Hezekiah and Lady Priscilla Ibezim in Ezeoke Nsu in Ehime Mbo Local Government Area of Imo State.
 He attained his primary education at St. Stephens Primary school Umuahia and went further to obtain his West African Examinations Council (WAEC) certificate from Uboma Secondary School in 1980.
 Ibezim obtained a bachelor's degree in Industrial Chemistry in 1987 at the Imo State University and completed his mandatory one year National Youth Service Corps, (NYSC) in 1989 at the Nigerian Bottling Company (Coca-Cola) Port Harcourt.

 Career

 Ibezim's past public roles include serving as the Commissioner for Agriculture and Natural Resources, Imo State between the period of 2014 and 2015.
 Special Adviser (Political) to Minister of State for Education between 2015 and 2019.